Instrumental/instrumentald/examples/redis/README.md

 # Redis Metrics

-The [`redis.sh`](redis.sh) script generates metrics from the `redis-cli info` command for a redis instance.
+The [`redis_info.sh`](redis_info.sh) script generates metrics from the `redis-cli info` command for a redis instance.
 The following metrics will be output for every collection in your system:

 * `connected_clients` - Total currently connected clients
 * `instantaneous_ops_per_sec` - Current operations per second